Irdest developer manual

 Ratman: the Irdest router

-Clients communicate with Ratman via a local TCP socket and protobuf envelope schema.
+Clients communicate with Ratman via a local TCP socket and Protobuf envelope schema.
 For most use-cases we recommend the ratman-client library.
 Alternative implementations don't currently exist and this API is also extremely unstable, so please be aware of this for the time being!

 In the OSI model, this maps roughly to layer 3 and 4.